tpg/deadbolt/README.md

 Deadbolt is designed for simplicity, but sometimes you might need something just a little more flexible.
 Deadbolt uses a simple driver system for sourcing permissions, so it's easy to provide your own custom implementations.
 This can be handy if you really do want to store your permissions in your database, for example.

-Deadbolt includes an `ArrayDriver` by default that sources permissions from the default `permissions.php` config file.
+Deadbolt includes an `ArrayDriver` by default that sources permissions from the default `deadbolt.php` config file.
 If you want to write a custom driver you can do so by passing a new driver instance to the driver method before calling `user()`:

 ```php
 $driver = new DatabaseDriver($config);